-- your major and minor (or what you think they will be) - what you hope to do with your college degree - the reason you chose to take this course and how it fits into your goals - what you expect to learn in this course - your favorite and least favorite memories of mathematics - your favorite hobbies, and anything else interesting (for example, what you did over winter break).
+- your major and minor (or what you think they will be) - what you hope to do with your college degree - the reason you chose to take this course and how it fits into your goals - what you expect to learn in this course - your favorite and least favorite memories of mathematics - your favorite hobbies, and anything else interesting (for example, what you did over the summer).

-The paper is due by 2:15pm tomorrow (Thursday, January 21st).
+The paper is due by 1:30pm tomorrow (Tuesday, September 1st).
 You may hand it in personally to me or just slip it under my office door.
 This assignment also includes a short one-on-one meeting with me in my office after I have read your essay.
 Please bring a photo of yourself, with which you are willing to part, to the meeting (you do not need to have the photo when you turn in your essay).
 This meeting and the photo help me get to know each of you better and more quickly.
-Your grade on this assignment will be based on whether you address all the topics requested, as well as the quality of your writing (including good grammar and typography) and your prompt attendance of our meeting, photo in hand.
-Note: if you had me for Calculus I last semester you do not need to bring a photo, but you should make sure this essay is different from the essay you gave me in August.
-It should update any of the topics listed above that have changed or discuss further topics you think are especially important to who you are.
-In addition you can answer questions such as: How has your view of calculus or mathematics in general changed since you entered college?
-What topic did you like best in Calculus I and why?
-Etc.
+Your grade on this assignment, out of 8 points, will be based on whether you address all the topics requested, as well as the quality of your writing (including good grammar and typography) and your prompt attendance of our meeting, photo in hand.